OpenVidu High Availability administration: DigitalOcean#

 Warning

-This will delete the media nodes without the graceful delete option, you can stop them graceful manually by running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
+This will delete the media nodes without the graceful delete option.
+You can stop them gracefully by manually running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
 You have to do it in all the media nodes because the autoscale pool will delete all media nodes and create new ones.

-3. Go down into the Choose a Droplet Plan section and change the size to the one you prefer, then click on "Edit Autoscale Pool" and wait for the changes to apply.
+- Scroll down to the Choose a Droplet Plan section and change the size to the one you prefer, then click on "Edit Autoscale Pool" and wait for the changes to apply.

 Change Fixed Number of Media Nodes#

-You can change the fixed number of Media Node by following these steps:
+You can change the fixed number of Media Nodes in case you put a number of fixed Media Nodes by following these steps:

-3. Change the number to the desired one and click on "Save", then wait to the Autoscale Pool to apply the changes.
+- Change the number to the desired value and click "Save", then wait for the Autoscale Pool to apply the changes.

 Warning

-This will delete the media nodes if you have set them to less than the number of media nodes that existed, you can stop them graceful manually by running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
+This will delete the media nodes if you have set them to less than the number of media nodes that existed.
+You can stop them gracefully by manually running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
 You have to do it in all the media nodes because the autoscale pool deletes all and creates new ones.

 Administration and configuration#